plongquian/pet_shelter/source/adoption/other_animals.rst

 **Personality Details:**
 	* Gets nervous around fast movements, so needs to be handled gently.
-	* Loves to eat.
+	* Loves to eat, but please don't feed him harmful things!
-	* Friendly, so will do best in a home with more mature individuals.
+	* Tends to become nervous around lots of activity, so will do best in a home with more mature individuals.

 Chubbs
 ------